kibook/s1kd-tools/INSTALL.md

 ## Requirements

-To build the executables:

-  - coreutils

-  - binutils
+The typical requirements to build the executables on any Linux distribution are:

   - gcc